 - Plain, dark coloured shorts, leggings or jogging bottoms

-- T-shirt in house colour – with or without the school logo, or plain white T-shirt
+- T-shirt in house colour (email the office to find out your child colour)– with or without the school logo, or plain white T-shirt

 - Plimsolls/ Trainers